WayneDW/WayneDW.github.io/_pages/about.md

 <!-- title: "Nothing but Sampling" -->

-This space explores sequential sampling techniques with a focus on their applications in guiding diffusion models, vision-language models, and financial market simulations.
+This space explores sequential sampling techniques with a focus on their applications in guiding diffusion models, vision-language models, and market simulations.

 <!--  **Diffusion Models** – Improving the transport efficiency for diffusion generations. -->

 **Sequential Sampling** – Alignment and fine-tuning for multimodal diffusion.

-**Market Simulation** – Denosing-diffusion market simulators for hedging and risk control.
+**Market Simulation** – Diffusion market simulators for hedging and risk control.

 <!-- Apr, 2025.
 Honored to present **On Generation of Latent Diffusion in the FX Market** at Columbia's [Practitioners’ Seminar 2025](https://www.math.columbia.edu/mafn/practitioners-seminar-2025/). -->